wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 lines regardless of their state, and then grants "M" state to the requestor.
 Note that the protocol described here is not optimal.
 For instance, converting an "M" state to "S" after a write-back and graning "S" to the requestor of read permission could be more efficient.
 We deliberately avoid write-backs in the discussion, because under the context of HTM, write-backs usually require some indirection mechanism which is out of the scope of discussion.
-In addition, we assume logical transactions are bound to different processors, and they can finish within a scheduling quantum.

 If we treat transactional "S" state as holding a read lock on a cache line, and transactional "M" state as holding an exclusive write lock ("transactional" implies an extra bit is needed to represent that the line is part of an active transaction), then the MSI